Why Not Airflow?

 An overview of the Prefect engine for Airflow users

-Airflow is a historically important tool in the data engineering ecosystem.
+Airflow is a historically important tool in the data engineering ecosystem, and we have spent a great deal of time working on it.
 It introduced the ability to combine a strict Directed Acyclic Graph (DAG) model with Pythonic flexibility in a way that made it appropriate for a wide variety of use cases.
 However, Airflow’s applicability is limited by its legacy as a monolithic batch scheduler aimed at data engineers principally concerned with orchestrating third-party systems employed by others in their organizations.